Local leaders of both parties agree Trump shares blame for attack on Capitol

 Levinson said Trump has always spoken in exaggeration — from the time he was a casino owner in Atlantic City to now.
-He always called his Taj Mahal Casino Hotel the ‘greatest building in the world,’ Levinson said.
+He always called his Trump Taj Mahal Casino Resort the "greatest building in the world," Levinson said.

 “I don’t think even he believes he won by a landslide,” Levinson said.
 “I don’t think Donald Trump believed it would get that out of hand.
 But words have meaning."